schkovich/async-tcp/docs/README.md

 4. Monitor the serial output to see quotes being received, processed, and echoed back.

 The program will connect to the QOTD server at regular intervals, process the complete quotes when connections close, and then send them to the echo server.
-This demonstrates the `AsyncTcpClient` library's asynchronous networking capabilities, proper protocol handling, and thread-safe operation in a dual-core environment.
+This demonstrates the `TcpClient` library's asynchronous networking capabilities, proper protocol handling, and thread-safe operation in a dual-core environment.

 Purpose